 How literate are Australians?
-Two recent large-scale studies, one of children in grade four and one of adults, suggest that far too many Australians are struggling with reading and spelling.
+Recent large-scale international studies suggest that far too many Australians are struggling with reading and spelling.

 National inquiries into the teaching of reading have been held in Australia, the UK and the USA.